 \section{Abstract}

-In this thesis we develop the foundations for a theory of analytic geometry over a valued field, uniformly encompassing the case when the base field is equipped with a non-archimedean valuation and the case when it has an archimedean one.
-We will use the efficient language of bornological algebras to reach this goal.
-Since, at our knowledge, there is not a strong literature on bornological algebras on which we can base our results, we need to start from scratch with theory of bornological algebras and we develop it as far as we need for our scope.
-In this way we can construct our theory of analytic spaces taking as building blocks affinoid dagger algebras, \ie bornological algebras isomorphic to quotients of the algebras of germs of analytic functions on polycylinders.
-It turns out that we can show for the category of dagger affinoid algebras the analogous of all the main results of the category of affinoid algebras and hence we obtain a good theory of dagger affinoid spaces, which behave very similarly to affinoid spaces used to construct rigid analytic spaces.
-We underline that the archimedean case has special features that we study in the first section of the fifth chapter, and that these special properties enable us to prove the generalization, in archimedean context, of the main result of affinoid algebras theory: the Gerritzen-Grauert theorem (we remark that our proof is inspired by the new proof of Gerritzen-Grauert theorem in Berkovich geometry given by Temkin, \cite{TEM}).
+In this thesis we develop the foundations for a theory of analytic geometry over a non-trivially valued field, uniformly encompassing the case when the base field is equipped with a non-archimedean valuation and that in which it has an archimedean one.
+We will use the theory of bornological algebras to reach this goal.
+Since, at our knowledge, there is not a vast literature on bornological algebras on which we can base our results, we will start from scratch with the theory of bornological algebras and we will develop it as far as we need for our scopes.
+In this way we can construct our theory of analytic spaces taking as building blocks dagger affinoid algebras, \ie bornological algebras isomorphic to quotients of the algebras of germs of analytic functions on polycylinders.
+It turns out that for the category of dagger affinoid algebras we can show the analogous of all the main results of the category of classical affinoid algebras and hence we obtain a good theory of dagger affinoid spaces.
+Indeed, these spaces behave very similarly to affinoid spaces used to construct rigid analytic spaces.
+We emphasize that the archimedean case has special features, that we study in the first section of the fifth chapter, and that these special properties allow us to prove the generalization, in archimedean context, of the main result of the affinoid algebras theory: the Gerritzen-Grauert theorem (we remark that our proof is inspired by the new proof of Gerritzen-Grauert theorem in Berkovich geometry given by Temkin in \cite{TEM}).

-With a good affine theory at our disposal we end this thesis by constructing the global theory of dagger analytic spaces.
+After proving that we have a good affine theory, we end this thesis by constructing the global theory of dagger analytic spaces.
 We use the theory of Berkovich nets and hence a Berkovich-like approach to the globalization, as done in \cite{BER4}.
-In this way we obtain the category of dagger analytic spaces and we study the relations of the spaces we found with the ones already present in literature.
-In particular we see that our spaces are very strongly related to dagger spaces of Grosse-Kl\"onne, \cite{GK}, and that, in the archimedean case, the category of classical complex analytic spaces embeds fully faithfully in the category of complex dagger analytic spaces.
+In this way we obtain the category of dagger analytic spaces and we study the relations of the spaces we have found with the ones already present in literature.
+In particular, we see that our spaces are very strongly related to dagger spaces of Grosse-Kl\"onne, \cite{GK}, and that, in the archimedean case, the category of classical complex analytic spaces embeds fully faithfully in the category of complex dagger analytic spaces.